Richardzk17/OnlineCasino/README.md

 <img width="1440" alt="BlackJack" src="https://github.com/Richardzk17/OnlineCasino/assets/112830334/97db984f-f533-443e-b22d-ad0b2858af8d">
 <img width="1440" alt="SlotMachine" src="https://github.com/Richardzk17/OnlineCasino/assets/112830334/1e390ed7-8ad8-48bd-813e-af4cb2de3a5b">

-Onlinecasinoworld.
-It's all about bringing back the classic slot machine and blackjack games we all love from online casinos, but without the stress of losing real money.
+Onlinecasinoworld - It's all about bringing back the classic slot machine and blackjack games we all love from online casinos, but without the stress of losing real money.

 I wanted to create a space where people could have a blast playing these games just for fun, you know?
 So, on this platform, players can dive into these classic games and get that casino vibe without worrying about their wallets.